ankushaggarwal/pymecht/README.md

 # pyMechT

 pyMechT is a <u>Py</u>thon package for simulating the <u>mech</u>anical response of soft biological <u>t</u>issues.
-The ethos of pyMechT is to create simplified virtual experimental setups, rather than finite element analysis.
-Thus, varying parameters and running simulations is much faster, making it feasible to perform Bayesian inference and Markov Chain Monte Carlo analysis.
+The ethos of pyMechT is to create simplified virtual experimental setups, rather than finite element analyses.
+Thus, varying parameters and running simulations is much faster, making it feasible to perform Bayesian inference and Markov Chain Monte Carlo analyses.

 # Documentation